Norma Dumont

-Norma Dumont Viana Ferreira (born October 1, 1990) is a Brazilian mixed martial artist in the Featherweight division who fights in the Ultimate Fighting Championship.
-As of October 3, 2022, she is #13 in the UFC women's bantamweight rankings.
+Norma Dumont Viana Ferreira (born October 1, 1990) is a Brazilian professional mixed martial artist.
+She currently competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
+As of November 4, 2025, she is #3 in the UFC women's bantamweight rankings and #15 in the UFC women's pound-for-pound rankings.

 Background

-Dumont's father abandoned her mother and his three daughters when Dumont was 4.
+Dumont's father abandoned her mother and his three daughters when Dumont was four.
 At 13, Dumont started practicing Jiu Jitsu.
 She stopped training to begin work as a secretary.
 At 19 years old, she went back to training and continued with her MMA career.
 During this time, she became a six-time Sanda State champion and National champion of Sanda.

 When Dumont returned to training at 19, she found a free Muay Thai class.
 She was suggested by a friend to try Sanda and upon seeing it for the first time signed up immediately.

 Mixed martial arts career

 Early career

 Starting her career in 2016, Dumont compiled a perfect 4–0 record on the regional Brazilian scene, winning two of those bouts via first round submission.